-Cancún isn't just spring break — it's become a serious digital nomad base with Caribbean beaches, reliable internet, and a cost of living that starts at $1,200/month.
-Here's the real breakdown for remote workers and expats considering Mexico's Caribbean coast in 2026.
+Cancún isn't just spring break anymore.
+It's become a real digital nomad base.
+Caribbean beaches, reliable internet, and a cost of living that starts at $1,200/month.
+Here's the actual breakdown for remote workers looking at Mexico's Caribbean coast in 2026.

 | Category | Budget (MXN) | Budget (USD) | Comfortable (USD) |